 - Nerve damage or permanent loss of skin sensitivity, particularly around the belly button

 Be sure to discuss these potential risks and complications with your surgeon before moving forward with your treatment.

 After surgery, you can expect to experience some pain and discomfort, which should be manageable using over-the-counter pain medications.
 Common side effects experienced after abdominal etching include swelling, bruising, and redness.
 Your doctor will instruct you to wear a compression garment over your abdomen for several weeks.
 This will reduce swelling and help the tissues to adjust to their new contours faster.
 For the first week or two after surgery, strenuous activities and heavy lifting should be avoided.
 Most patients return to work in about a week.
 The physical outcome of the procedure will become fully apparent within six months, after your body has had sufficient time to heal.

 What’s the Cost?

 The total cost of an abdominal etching procedure includes the surgeon’s fees and the costs of anesthesia and the surgical facility.
-This procedure usually costs around $2,500 to $5,000.
+The average cost of abdominal etching is around $4,500 to $8,000.
 Often, patients combine it with liposuction on another body part such as the hips or thighs; having several liposuction procedures performed at once can be less expensive than having them done individually.
 In general, the cost of your procedure will depend on the surgeon selected, the amount of fat removed and the exact liposuction technique used.